Free Dev Day — June 25 — Virtual

 Step 1: Raw Vault Tables

 We'll start with DDL for the Hubs, Links and Satellites.
-As you can expect, this guide won't go into detail on the data vault modelling process.
-For certified training in DV2.1, We highly recommend working with experts & partners from Data Vault Alliance.
-Note that while we'll identify primary and foreign keys, remember that Snowflake does not enforce constraints.
+This guide won't detail the Data Vault 2.1 model standards.
+For certified training in DV2.1, we highly recommend working with experts & partners from Data Vault Alliance.
+While primary and foreign keys are identified by constraints in the code below, it's important to remember that Snowflake does not enforce them.

 -- DV: Raw Vault - Sales & Marketing -------------------------------------------